TotallyInformation/node-red-contrib-uibuilder/docs/uib-configuration.md

 ### `<uibRoot>/.config/sioMiddleware.js`

 Per-client-connection server Socket.IO middleware.

+Contains an exported function that is run every time a client (e.g. a uibuilder powered browser tab) connects to the Socket.IO server embedded in a uibuilder node.
+It can be used as part of security processes.

 See [Developer documentation for `socket.js`](socket-js.md) for more details.

 ### `<uibRoot>/.config/sioUse.js`

-Per-message server Socket.IO middleware.
+Per-inbound-message Socket.IO middleware.

+Contains an exported function that is run every time a message is received to any uibuilder node from any client browser.
+The function may make changes to the message and/or block receipt of the message.
+It can be used as part of security processes.

 See [Developer documentation for `socket.js`](socket-js.md) for more details.

-### `<uibRoot>/.config/security.js`
+### `<uibRoot>/.config/sioMsgOut.js`

-!> **WARNING** uibuilder's built-in security features are not yet ready for use.

-Standard security functions needed for the built-in security features of uibuilder.
+Per-outbound-message Socket.IO middleware.

+Contains an exported function that is run every time a message is sent from any uibuilder node to any client browser.
+The function may make changes to the message.
+It can be used as part of security processes.

+See [Developer documentation for `socket.js`](socket-js.md) for more details.

 ## `<uibRoot>/<instance-url>/`